RSJ Installation Cost

 Eco-Friendly

-Steel is well-known for being eco-friendly.
-That is why steel is used for a lot of building projects.
-There are no limits on the number of times that RSJ beams can be recycled.
-This means that there is a lot less waste than if other materials were to be used instead.
+Steel is well-known for being eco-friendly, which is why steel is used for a lot of building projects.
+There are no limits on the number of times that RSJ beams can be recycled, which means there's a lot less waste than if other materials were to be used.

-Steel is also regarded as being very eco-friendly because it doesn’t emit any greenhouse gases.
-Steel RSJ beams are extremely cost-effective in comparison to other materials, such as wood and concrete.
+The material is also regarded as being very eco-friendly because it doesn’t emit any greenhouse gases.
+In addition, steel RSJ beams are extremely cost-effective compared to other materials, such as wood and concrete.

 Steel is incredibly strong.
 It is capable of bearing more weight and stress without compromise than a beam made out of alternative materials, such as concrete or wood.